-- 16. An ATS participant has to maintain a good accounting system which includes the following requirements: - (a) At the time of application
+16. An ATS participant has to maintain a good accounting system which includes the following requirements:

+At the time of application

-(i) Accounting records must be kept in accordance with the principles of Standard Accounting Practices adopted in Malaysia.
+(a) Accounting records must be kept in accordance with the principles of Standard Accounting Practices adopted in Malaysia.
 There must be sufficient original documents and proper records of the value of imports, exports and local sales kept for at least the 2 immediate past financial years from the date of application.
 (See Example 5 below).
 Exemption to this condition may be given to newly set up companies at the discretion of the DG before approval.
 But, for new businesses a projection on the supplies for the next 24 months from the date of application must be given and the basis for the projection is clearly stated;

-- Financial year ending 31st March 2016 - Date of application is on 20th February 2016 - The 2 relevant periods of records kept would be financial years ending 31st March 2014 and 31st March 2015 - (ii) There must be a good audit trail on the accounts prepared by the applicant.
+- Financial year ending 31st March 2015 - Date of application is on 20th February 2015 - The 2 relevant periods of records kept would be financial years ending 31st March 2013 and 31st March 2014 - (b) There must be a good audit trail on the accounts prepared by the applicant.
 The DG may examine the accounts before an approval is granted under the ATS.

-(b) During The Validity Period of the ATS Approval
+During The Validity Period of The ATS Approval

-- (i) You must maintain proper records on the value of imports, exports and local sales as well as an inventory of raw materials, quantities of work-in-progress and total supplies made at all time.
-All documents related to imports, exports, production of goods and local sales, like import and export forms, invoices, delivery orders, credit and debit notes and receipts must be kept and properly filed by you for a period of not less than 7 years as provided for under the GST law; - (ii) You must submit annual statement on the value of imports, exports and local sales to the RMC; - (iii) There must be good audit trail and the external auditor is able to issue a positive assurance report on the annual accounts and
+- (a) An ATS participant must maintain proper records on the value of imports, exports and local sales as well as an inventory of raw materials, quantities of work-in-progress and total supplies made at all time.
+All documents related to imports, exports, production of goods and local sales, like import and export forms, invoices, delivery orders, credit and debit notes and receipts must be kept and properly filed by you for a period of not less than 7 years as provided for under the GST law; - (b) He must submit annual statement on the value of imports, exports and local sales to the RMC;

-- that all trading figures declared are fair and accurate.
-The external auditor report and opinion must be unqualified; and - (iv) You must produce statements of account, reports and any other related documents upon request from RMC.
+- (c) There shall be good audit trail and the external auditor is able to issue a positive assurance report on the annual accounts and that all trading figures declared are fair and accurate; and - (d) He shall produce statements of account, reports and any other related documents upon request from RMC.